eye-division/jeniross/_gallery/artist-books.md

     mime_type: image/jpeg
 _comments:
   title: Gallery title
+  frontpage: Show this gallery on the homepage
+  homepage_description_markdown: Text used on homepage if shown
   permalink: Be careful editing this
   main_image_path: Image used to represent your gallery
   display_image: Show the featured image at the top of the gallery
   display_title: Show the title at the top of the page
   images: Add and edit your gallery images here
-  image_description_markdown: Might only be shown in the close up of an image
+  image_description_markdown: Only be shown in the close up of an image
   thumb_crop: Crop thumbnail images to a consistent size
-  frontpage: Show this gallery on the homepage
-  homepage_description_markdown: Text used on homepage if shown
+  display_thumb_title: Show titles under thumbnails
+  archive: Not used yet!

 ---